understanding gibsons repair and restoration services

 The Repair Process

 Once the initial assessment is complete, the repair process can begin.
-What this entails specifically can vary greatly from one guitar to another, as every problem is unique.
-Some common repairs include fretwork, neck resets, adjustments to hardware, or even refinishing.
+This can vary significantly from one guitar to another, as every problem is unique.
+Some typical repairs include fretwork, neck resets, hardware adjustments, or refinishing.
 Remember, Gibson’s primary goal here is to restore the functionality of your guitar and ensure that it performs at its best.

 Cost Estimation